renke94/renke94/README.md

 ## Hello there 👋

-Im a deep learning enthusiast.
+I'm a deep learning enthusiast.

 <!--
 **renke94/renke94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.